2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/aws.md

-# AWS
+# Add a new Kubernetes cluster to AWS

 We use [eksctl](https://eksctl.io/) to provision our k8s clusters on AWS.

 ## Install needed tools locally

-1. Follow the instructions outlined in [Set up and use the the deployment scripts locally](operate:manual-deploy) to set up the local environment and prepare `sops` to encrypt and decrypt files.
+1. Follow the instructions outlined in [Set up and use the the deployment scripts locally](hubs:manual-deploy) to set up the local environment and prepare `sops` to encrypt and decrypt files.

 2. Install the `awscli` tool (you can use pip or conda to install it in the